 High Res Photos:

 Dr. boyd's research focuses on the intersection of technology, society, and policy.
-For the last decade, she has examined how American youth incorporate social media into their daily practices in light of different fears and anxieties that the public has about young people's engagement with technologies like MySpace, Facebook, Twitter, YouTube, and texting.
+She is currently doing work on questions related to bias in "big data" and artificial intelligence, how people negotiate privacy and publicity, media manipulation, and the 2020 census implementation of differential privacy.
+For over a decade, she examined how American youth incorporate social media into their daily practices.
 She has researched a plethora of teen issues, ranging from privacy to bullying, racial inequality to sexual identity.
-Her early findings were published in"Hanging Out, Messing Around, and Geeking Out: Kids Living and Learning with New Media."
-Her latest book "It's Complicated: The Social Lives of Networked Teens" has received widespread praise from scholars, parents, and journalists.
-This work was funded by both the MacArthur Foundation and Microsoft Research.
+Her early findings were published in "Hanging Out, Messing Around, and Geeking Out: Kids Living and Learning with New Media."
+Her 2014 monograph "It's Complicated: The Social Lives of Networked Teens" has received widespread praise from scholars, parents, and journalists and has been translated into 7 languages.
+In her most recent collaborative book project - "Participatory Culture in a Networked Era" - she worked with Mimi Ito and Henry Jenkins to reflect on how digital participations has shaped different parts of society.

 Dr. boyd received a bachelor's degree in computer science from Brown University (under Andy van Dam), a master's degree in sociable media from MIT Media Lab (under Judith Donath), and a Ph.D in Information from the University of California, Berkeley in 2008 (under Peter Lyman and Mimi Ito).
 She has worked as an ethnographer and social media researcher for various corporations, including Intel, Tribe.net, Google, and Yahoo!
 She also created and managed a large online community for V-Day, a non-profit organization working to end violence against women and girls worldwide.
 She has advised numerous other companies, sits on corporate, education, conference, and non-profit advisory boards, and regularly speaks at a wide variety of conferences and events.